jeffersonsimaogoncalves/laravel-10-adminlte/README.md

 - Added the collection Module for PDFs.

+- Added the Country, State & city seeder with the relationship

 - if you want to use the admin side but you have no idea about component & how here things are work. so that you just have to create file & put your code.